Flood management

-Flood control (or flood management or flood protection) methods are used to reduce or prevent the detrimental effects of flood waters.
-Flood relief methods are used to reduce the effects of flood waters or high water levels.
+Flood management or flood control are methods used to reduce or prevent the detrimental effects of flood waters.
 Flooding can be caused by a mix of both natural processes, such as extreme weather upstream, and human changes to waterbodies and runoff.
-Though building hard infrastructure to prevent flooding, such as flood walls, can be effective at managing flooding, increased best practice within landscape engineering is to rely more on soft infrastructure and natural systems, such as marshes and flood plains, for handling the increase in water.
-For flooding on coasts, coastal management practices have to not only handle changes water flow, but also natural processes like tides.
+Flood management methods can be either of the structural type (i.e. flood control) and of the non-structural type.
+Structural methods hold back floodwaters physically, while non-structural methods do not.
+Building hard infrastructure to prevent flooding, such as flood walls, is effective at managing flooding.
+However, it is best practice within landscape engineering to rely more on soft infrastructure and natural systems, such as marshes and flood plains, for handling the increase in water.